sastofficial/sastofficial.github.io/pages/albums.md

 231. Godspeed You!
 Black Emperor - “NO TITLE AS OF 13 FEBRUARY 2024 28,340 DEAD” - December 29th 2024
 232. JPEGMAFIA - OFFLINE! - January 20th 2025
 233. JPEGMAFIA - I LAY DOWN MY LIFE FOR YOU (DIRECTORS CUT) - February 3rd 2025
+234. The Caretaker - Everywhere at the end of time (Stage 5) - February 6th 2025

 I have also lisented to Breakcorist00 - Liminal Room but Discogs deleted it from their database so idk when i listened to it.
 I have also listened to Daft Punk - Discovery by watching Interstella 5555.